Krishna-1996/Machine_Learning_Projects/7. GARGI – Guided AI for Real-world Grammar & Interaction/README2.md

-# GARGI — Guided AI for Real-World Speaking Practice
+# GARGI — Guided AI for Real-world General Interaction

 **GARGI** is an AI-powered speaking coach designed for **real-world communication — not exams**.